Jump right in and go straight to the best Lego sets with the links below:

 Best Lego sets - Marvel

-Doctor Strange's not-so-humble abode is one of the most memorable locations in the Marvel universe thanks to its mind-bending secrets, and that makes it an even better fit for the Lego treatment than most movie sets.
+What you need to know: Doctor Strange's not-so-humble abode is one of the most memorable locations in the Marvel universe thanks to its mind-bending secrets, and that makes it an even better fit for the Lego treatment.
 This version of the Sanctum Sanctorum hides many fun nods to the film series, and it's basically a superhero doll's house in all the best ways.

-As with most modular builds, it recreates the front of the Sorcerer Supreme's lair and features rooms you can peek into.
-But, as is only right for a place as quirky as this, it also does something a bit different from similar kits - unlike the usual cutaway approach, it's completely enclosed and you look inside by either removing the roof or wall panels.
+Design: As with most modular builds, this kit recreates the Sorcerer Supreme's lair and features rooms you can peek into.
+But, as is only right for a place as quirky as this, it also does something different from similar kits - unlike the usual cutaway approach, it's completely enclosed and you look inside by either removing the roof or wall panels.

 Naturally, the Sanctum's stuffed with a ton of nods and references to go with its multiple minifigures.
 Alongside the entrance hallway's staircase, you've got those doorways to different realms alongside Doctor Strange himself, Wong, zombie Strange from Multiverse of Madness, Wanda in her Scarlet Witch form, Infinity War-era Iron Man, the magic-wielding alien Ebony Maw, the giant squid Gargantos (who you can place anywhere you want thanks to those removable walls), and Spidey.